Visit our Preschool Landing Page:

 Who do we serve?

 The West Shore Educational Service District services Great Start Readiness Programs (GSRP) throughout Mason, Lake and Oceana counties.
 WSESD serves as the fiscal and administrative agent.
-Full day GSRP classrooms are located in each district throughout the three counties including: Baldwin, Ludington, Mason County Central, Mason County Eastern, Hart, Shelby, and Walkerville.
+Full day GSRP classrooms are located in each district throughout the two counties including: Ludington, Mason County Central, Mason County Eastern, Hart, Shelby, and Walkerville.
 GSRP is also located within community partners: Oaktree Academy in Partnership with Gilden Woods, Pentwater Preschool, and Small Wonders Child Development Center.

 It's easy to enroll.